carbon-language/carbon-lang/docs/design/aliases.md

 <!-- tocstop -->

-> This is a skeletal design, added to support the overview.
-It should be treated
+> This is a skeletal design, added to support [the overview](README.md).
+It
-> as **provisional** until we have more time to examine this detail.
-Please feel
-> welcome to rewrite and update as appropriate.

-This is a skeletal design, added to support [the overview](README.md).
-It should not be treated as accepted by the core team; rather, it is a placeholder until we have more time to examine this detail.
+> should be treated as **provisional** until we have more time to examine this
+> detail.
 Please feel welcome to rewrite and update as appropriate.

 ## Overview